 Moses spent a period of time in art with horns because of a mistranslation.

-During the Middle Ages, and into the Renaissance, Moses was frequently depicted in art as having horns on his head, including in a statue in Rome by Michelangelo.
+During the Middle Ages, and into the Renaissance, Moses was frequently depicted in art as having horns on his head, including in a statue by Michelangelo.
 This was all because of a mistranslation from the Hebrew text.

 So the paintings & sculptures of Moses with mutant horns should have just been Moses with a rosy glow.